Interior Inspiration at The Botanist, Leeds

-On arrival you'll notice that this little gem is hidden beneath the shopping centre making it all the more secretive and exciting.
-A rusted metal entrance showcasing spiralled fencing and metal copper-looking palm leaves greet you at the stairs.
-A large post holding the restaurant name hints at the interior theme inside with a rustic iron hen and watering can display.
-An outdoor section contains a collection of seating and tables for rustic alfresco dining.
+On arrival you'll notice that this little gem is hidden beneath the shopping centre.
+Consequently making it all the more secretive and exciting.
+A rusted metal entrance showcasing spiralled fencing.
+Also metal copper-looking palm leaves greet you at the stairs.
+A large post holding the restaurant name hints at the interior theme inside.
+Further more this done with a rustic iron hen and watering can display.
+An outdoor section contains a collection of seating and tables.
+Done for rustic alfresco dining.

-Make your way into the premises and the botanical interior theme takes hold like a trail of luscious ivy.
-The establishment is made up of several intimate low ceiling rooms including the aptly named Conservatory.
-The bar area is lined with glass spherical outdoor lanterns whilst factory style wall lamps highlight a display of framed botanical diagrams and photographs on the wall.
-A light fitting or sculpture as it should be described takes centre stage displaying a chandelier of cascading droplets and crystals mixed with rustic garden lanterns and industrial tools conveying an almost rough luxe interior trend.
-A snug side room features rakes and trowels hanging in a display on the walls with strategically placed plant pot light pendants suspended from the industrial-esque low ceiling room.
+Make your way into the premises.
+The botanical interior theme takes hold like a trail of luscious ivy.
+The establishment is made up of several intimate low ceiling rooms.
+Including the aptly named Conservatory.
+The bar area is lined with glass spherical outdoor lanterns.
+Whilst factory style wall lamps highlight a display of framed botanical diagrams.
+Also photographs on the wall.
+A light fitting or sculpture as it should be described takes centre stage.
+This displays a chandelier of cascading droplets and crystals mixed with rustic garden lanterns and industrial tools conveying an almost rough luxe interior trend.
+A snug side room features rakes and trowels.
+These hanging in a display on the walls.
+In addition strategically placed plant pot light pendants suspended from the industrial-esque low ceiling room.

 Interior 'Garden Shed' Style

-In the Conservatory exposed beams mingle with copper piping on the ceiling giving a shabby country feel, whilst white washed brick brings in the industrial element.
-The whole look is very 'garden shed' interior related, think garden paraphernalia and rustic greenhouse vibes.
-Another lighting sculpture again showcasing a very 'Oast House-look' hangs above, constructed from a large wooden ladder which is suspended above the dining area showcases a plethora of rustic glass lanterns, rusty chains and squirrel cage bulbs.
+In the Conservatory exposed beams mingle with copper piping on the ceiling.
+This gives a shabby country feel.
+Whilst white washed brick brings in the industrial element.
+The whole look is very 'garden shed' interior related.
+Think garden paraphernalia.
+Also rustic greenhouse vibes.
+Another lighting sculpture again showcasing a very 'Oast House-look' hangs above.
+Constructed from a large wooden ladder.
+This is suspended above the dining area.
+It also showcases a plethora of rustic glass lanterns, rusty chains and squirrel cage bulbs.
 Iron machinery, wooden bird boxes and caged hanging baskets complete the fitting.
-More horticultural interior elements can be found on the walls surrounding, as old plant pots and selections of herbs are displayed on rustic wooden shelving.
+More horticultural interior elements can be found on the walls surrounding.
+Old plant pots and selections of herbs are displayed on rustic wooden shelving.

-Overall this is a beautifully presented place, Living Ventures have yet again struck gold with everything from the décor to the food and not forgetting the service.
-We love the horticultural elements and the overall botanical interior theme, it’s a great laid back feel for visitors so it's definitely a thumbs up from us.
+Overall this is a beautifully presented place.
+Living Ventures have yet again struck gold.
+Everything from the décor to the food.
+Not forgetting the service.
+We love the horticultural elements and the overall botanical interior theme.
+It's a great laid back feel for visitors so it's definitely a thumbs up from us.

 Have you visited The Botanist?
 How was your experience?

-If you are interested in any of the lights shown in this post, check out our for a more personal shopping experience, contact our Litecraft Support Team.
+If you are interested in any of the lights shown in this post.
+Check out our website for a more personal shopping experience.
+Contact our Litecraft Support Team.